daleondev/DevEssentials/README.md

 * Linux: Installs Zsh and Tmux.
 It sets up Oh-My-Zsh with the Powerlevel10k theme and common plugins like syntax highlighting and autosuggestions.

 ### Neovim
-The `--with-neovim` flag sets up a Neovim environment.
+The `--with-neovim` flag sets up a Neovim environment using **Bob** (the Neovim version manager).
-* On Windows, it downloads the v0.11.5 binary and adds it to the user PATH.
+* Installs the `bob` version manager.
-* On Linux, it uses the system package manager.
+* Uses `bob` to install and set up the latest stable release of Neovim.
-* It installs the VS Code Neovim extension and copies a custom init.lua to the local config directory.
+* Installs the VS Code Neovim extension and copies a custom init.lua to the local config directory.

 ### Build Tools
 The `--with-build-tools` flag installs compilers and build systems.